ais-one/cookbook/README.md

 The build output can be found in the **dist** folder

-3. Publishing to npm (only for repo owner)
+3. Publish to npm (only for repo owner)

 ```bash
 npm publish